numicator/r_data_processing/README.md

 ## Data types in R, and type conversions.
  - Atomic vectors.
  - Type conversions and coercions.
- - Working with date and date-time.
+ - Working with date and date-time formats.

 ## Working with files:
  - How to organize your directory structure.